-- An amount (including any taxable benefits) received by or accrued to an employee under a share incentive scheme operated for the benefit of employees which was derived: - upon the cancellation of a transaction under which the employee purchased the shares under the scheme; - upon repurchase by the employee at a price not exceeding the selling price to him/her of the shares under the scheme. - is exempt from tax if the employee does not receive or become entitled to receive any compensation or a consideration other than the repayment of any portion of the purchase price actually paid by him.

-• This Section in effect, exempts from tax the benefit that is commonly called the stop loss benefit that can accrue in terms of share incentive schemes.
+- An amount (including any taxable benefits) received by or accrued to an employee under a share incentive scheme operated for the benefit of employees which was derived upon: - Cancellation of a transaction under which the employee purchased the shares under the scheme; - Repurchase by the employee at a price not exceeding the selling price to him/her of the shares under the scheme. - Is exempt from tax if the employee does not receive or become entitled to receive any compensation or a consideration other than the repayment of any portion of the purchase price actually paid by him. - This section in effect, exempts from tax the benefit that is commonly called the stop loss benefit that can accrue in terms of share incentive schemes.

-• Employees' Tax must not be deducted from the exempted amount.
+• Employees' tax must not be deducted from the exempted amount

-The exempted amount must be reflected under code 3714.
+The exempted amount must be reflected under code 3714

-19.4 EXECUTIVE SHARE SCHEMES
+17.4 EXECUTIVE SHARE SCHEMES